OSU-NLP-Group/AutoSDT/README.md

 | spectrochempy/spectrochempy                |
 | usnistgov/atomgpt                          |

 There are also 317 repositories without any license information.
 We assume that these repositories are permissive for academic purposes.
+We welcome requests from the original authors to modify or remove relevant tasks related to those two repositories if needed.

 ## License